Delegation-numerique-en-sante/mesconseilscovid/contenus/thematiques/11-covid-in-france.md

    **Non-european nationals** visiting France can convert their extra-european vaccination certificate at a **pharmacy**.
 You will need to present your **passport** and your existing **vaccination certificate** in paper format.
 The pharmacy can charge you up to **36 euros** for this procedure.

-   If you were vaccinated in one of the following countries, you do not need to convert your vaccination certificate : Albania, Andorra, Armenia, Faroe Islands, Iceland, Israel, Liechtenstein, North Macedonia, Morocco, Monaco, Norway, Panama, United-Kingdom, San Marino, Switzerland, Turkey, Ukraine, Vatican.
+   If you were vaccinated in one of the following countries, you do not need to convert your vaccination certificate: Albania, Andorra, Armenia, Faroe Islands, Iceland, Israel, Liechtenstein, North Macedonia, Morocco, Monaco, Norway, Panama, United-Kingdom, San Marino, Switzerland, Turkey, Ukraine, Vatican.

    <div class="voir-aussi">